Definition & Types of Workplace Harassment

 • On clients' premises

-• At any other work-related occasions
+• At the workplace or any other work-related occasions or events

 Workplace harassment can also happen through: